miztiik/serverless-todo-app/README.md

     We will also configure `amplify build` steps to use `quasar` commands and publish as `pwa`

-1. Login to AWS Console
+1. ### Login to AWS Console

     - Navigate to [AWS Amplify Console](https://console.aws.amazon.com/amplify/home)
     - Authorize `Amplify` to access your `github` account & select the repo and branch
         ![miztiik_amplify_console_connec_to_repo](images/miztiik_amplify_console_connec_to_repo_00.png)
     - Choose `dev` for environment (_Unless you used a different name for env name, during `amplify init`_)
     - Choose ‘amplifyconsole-backend-role’ for role
-    - Update the `build` settings to reflect these, or copy the `amplify.yaml` to the root directory of your app
+    - Update the `build` settings to reflect these, or copy the `amplify.yaml`(file can be found in git repo) to the root directory of your app

         ```yaml
         version: 0.1